vrettasm/PyGeneticAlgorithms/README.md

    2. [Easom Function](examples/easom_in_parallel.ipynb)

-Constraint optimization problems can be easily addressed using the [Penalty Method](https://en.wikipedia.org/wiki/Penalty_method) as described in the link above.
+Constraint optimization problems can be easily addressed using the [Penalty Method](https://en.wikipedia.org/wiki/Penalty_method) as shown in the example above.

 ### Contact